ogulcanturan/Ogu.Extensions.Logging.Timings/README.md

 ## Introduction

-This library brings the feature-rich capabilities of [SerilogTimings](https://github.com/nblumhardt/serilog-timings/) to Microsoft.Extensions.Logging.
-Designed to seamlessly integrate with Microsoft.Extensions.Logging, this library enables developers to incorporate structured timing measurements into their log entries, enhancing the logging experience and providing valuable performance insights.
+This library brings the feature-rich capabilities of [SerilogTimings](https://github.com/nblumhardt/serilog-timings/) to `Microsoft.Extensions.Logging`.
+Designed to seamlessly integrate with `Microsoft.Extensions.Logging`, this library enables developers to incorporate structured timing measurements into their log entries, enhancing the logging experience and providing valuable performance insights.
 If you are already familiar with [SerilogTimings](https://github.com/nblumhardt/serilog-timings/), you'll find it easy to use this library as it maintains the same ease of use and flexibility while targeting Microsoft.Extensions.Logging.

 ## Features